osome-iu/botometer-python/README.md

 There are two modes for BotometerLite: the non-Twitter mode and Twitter mode.

 If you have already collected at least one tweet for each account you want to check, you can use the non-Twitter mode.
-In this mode, you don't need a valid Twitter APP key.
+In this mode, you only need a RapidAPI key.
-Only the RapidAPI key is required.

 ```python
 import botometer